vyper-protocol/vyper-core/README.md

   </a>
 </p>

 Currently Vyper Core works as a set of smart contract which can take any SPL token and a custom payoff function, and redistribute the tokens to match the payoff upon certain conditions.
-For example, people can deposit Orca LP tokens, which after some time (e.g. a week) are redistributed to reflect the the impermanent loss vs fees generated.
+For example, people can deposit farming LP tokens, which after some time (e.g. a week) are redistributed to reflect the the impermanent loss vs fees generated.

 Currently there are three main smart contracts:

-- **Vyper Core**: manages tranches (position IOUs) creation and redemption, accepts only fungible tokens (e.g. LP tokens or cTokens).
+- **Vyper Core**: manages position IOUs creation and redemption, accepts only fungible tokens (e.g. LP tokens or cTokens).
 It redistributes collateral deposited consuming data from the rate calculator and redeem logic contracts
-- **Rate Calculator**: updates the fair price of the collateral deposited (e.g. USD value of LP token)
+- **Rate Calculator**: updates the fair price of the collateral deposited (e.g. USD value of LP token).
+Supports up to 10 different underlyings for sophisticated payoffs
-- **Redeem Logic**: payoff formula which specifies how collateral should be distributed, based on initial collateral deposited, initial fair price, and final fair price
+- **Redeem Logic**: payoff formula which specifies how collateral should be distributed, based on initial collateral deposited, initial prices, final prices, and other parameters (e.g. strike, duration)

 # Repository Structure